Agriculture Industry

 Role of IoT in Agriculture

-Agricultural IoT enables precision irrigation, climate-responsive farming, automated alerts, and long-term yield optimization.
+Agricultural IoT enables precision irrigation, environmental intelligence, climate-responsive farming, greenhouse automation, predictive maintenance, and long-term yield optimization.

 Industrial Solutions Commonly Applied